Baseledger/baseledger-proxy/docs/dropping_proofs_via_local_node/dropping_proofs_via_local_node.md

 which will return 200 with a transaction hash.

 That is it!
 You can verify your proof is stored by visiting https://lakewood.baseledger.net/transactions/<transaction_hash>

+To stop the node and cleanup, just use these two commands to stop and remove the container:

+    docker stop baseledger_lakewood_node
+    docker rm baseledger_lakewood_node

+followed with this one to remove the image:

+    docker rmi baseledger/blockchain_app